Skip to content

 Build artefacts the updater trusts

-For every release archive, publish alongside it:
+For every release archive, publish a minisign detached signature alongside it, named <archive>.minisig.

 Supported targets